Structured Web Data API Reference

 string

-RSS feed URL.
+(Output) Structured data feed URL.
 Also used as a unique identifier for the source object.
+Data feed is available as XML/RSS (default) or JSON (replace URL file path extension from .rss to .json)

 created